KnpLabs/KnpUserBundle/Resources/doc/user_manager.md

 />
 ```

+**Warning:**

+> The Propel implementation does not have such a listener so you have to
+> call the method of the user manager to save the user.

 **Note:**

 > For the Doctrine implementations, the default behavior is to flush the
 > unit of work when calling the `updateUser` method.
 You can disable the
 > flush by passing a second argument set to `false`.
+> This will then be equivalent to calling `updateCanonicalFields` and
+> `updatePassword`.

 An ORM example: